 Is your toddler at the stage where they have strong emotions but are not quite able to express how they feel?
 This stage can last years for some children.
 This craft idea has been very helpful to me for teaching emotions to my little ones!
 One pack of paper plates will be useful for numerous activities and the rest is up to you!
 Markers, crayons.
 Use whatever you like and make whatever faces you like.

 You will see that I love paper plates crafts lol.
 I made planets for my son using crayons, markers, and paper plates and he literally played with those planets for well over a year.
 It was absolutely the best $2.00 I ever spent on “toys” LOL.
 Design them however you want and use scissors to cut out the smaller planets!

 This activity doesn’t really take any preparation at all.
 I know we have many days where that certainly comes in handy.
 This morning I just had no energy for the kids.
 It happens.
 So good thing I had my map and some letters!
-The map of the U.S. can be found at the dollar store and it is a great way for your preschooler to practice letters and learn some states.
+The map of the U.S. can be found at the dollar tree and it is a great way for your preschooler to practice letters and learn some states.
 I already had letters at home, but if you don’t, you can find foam alphabet letters at you-know-where as well 🙂